JZ Revolution White Solera NV Review – Refreshing White Wine

 Read more

-Champagne Taittinger Brut NV Review – Impressive Flavor Profile
+Taittinger Champagne Brut NV Review – Impressive Flavor Profile

 We often find that non-vintage Champagne can have flavor profiles all over the place.
 Some are high acid with simple citrus fruit flavors.
 Others have strong lees components.
 Others still may have some indication of age because, well, we simply have no way of knowing how old that bottle was to begin with.